frdel/agent-zero/knowledge/default/main/about/github_readme.md

 - Agent Zero is fully transparent, readable, comprehensible, customizable and interactive.
 - Agent Zero uses the computer as a tool to accomplish its (your) tasks.

-## Now with Responsive UI, Auto-memory and Persistent chats:
+## Now fully Dockerized, fully UI, with TTS and STT:
 ![Web UI](/docs/res/win_webui2.gif)

 ## Key concepts